 DON’T use a SAR to ask for your CCA agreement

-If you want to ask a creditor for a copy of the Consumer Credit Act agreement for your loan, credit card, catalogue or hire purchase agreement, then there is a special procedure to do this, see National Debtline’s factsheet Credit agreements – getting information.
+If you want to ask a creditor for a copy of the Consumer Credit Act agreement for your loan, credit card, catalogue or hire purchase agreement, then there is a special procedure to do this.
+See How and when to ask for your CCA agreement.
 This involves you paying £1.
-This is not a SAR and, so far as I know, the GDPR changes will not affect the £1 charge.
+This is not a SAR.

 If you follow the special procedure then the debt collector has to try to obtain a copy of the CCA agreement and if they can’t do this within 12 days, the debt is unenforceable in court until they can do this.
 If you send a SAR instead, you do not have this protection.
 NB your request for the CCA agreement should be sent to the debt collector, not the original creditor.